torsday/notebook/GLOSSARY.md

 Redux is a predictable state container for JavaScript apps.

+## Reflection

+The ability of a computer program to examine (see type introspection) and modify its own structure and behavior (specifically the values, meta-data, properties and functions) at runtime.

 ## Repository

 A Repository mediates between the domain and data mapping layers, acting like an in-memory domain object collection